A Birder's Guide to Minnesota

 Yellow Medicine County

 p.
-174-175 – The road east from MN 23 along the south side of the Minnesota River to the state park is now signed MN 167.
+174-175 – The road east from MN 23 along the south side of the Minnesota River to the former Upper Sioux Agency park is now signed MN 167.
 (MN 67 now turns east off 23, 2.2 mi. farther south, and is then concurrent with MN 274 going south to Wood Lake.)
+And of special note, be aware that Upper Sioux Agency [site 4] is no longer a state park.
+In February 2024, the property closed and reverted back to being tribal land, with its trails, camp sites, Mazomani Overlook, etc. no longer accessible.

 Lincoln County